Armanduqui24/KaliopeAgentesApp/README.md

 # KaliopeAgentesApp
 This is the Android app available in Playstore.
 Moved from bitBucket

-## I just move this repository.
+## I just moved this repository.
 I am still creating this readme file.